hashalon/herstal.js/README.md

-# Tremolo
+# Herstal.JS
-Remake of the famous Tremulous game but with a cartoon style.
+A FPS game engine made for the web.